The Employment Law Review: Israel

 - the foreign expert must demonstrate a high degree of expertise or unique and essential knowledge to the service provided by the employer, which is absent in Israel; and

-- his or her monthly salary shall not be less than twice the average salary in Israel (for 2020, 20,856 shekels).9
+- his or her monthly salary shall not be less than twice the average salary in Israel (as of 2020, 20,856 shekels).10

 An employer may employ an unrestricted number of foreign employees who do not require a permit.
 There is no limit on the number of permits for which an employer can apply.
 However, the authorities will take into consideration the number of foreign employees an employer has, compared with the total number of its employees.